 For symptomatic pain relief, you may need to resort to short-term use of non-steroid anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen that are commonly available over the counter.
 Make sure you read the accompanying leaflet first.

-Ice packs are typically recommended to reduce swelling and inflammation, especially as a first aid measure.
+There are also some natural alternatives that you could use for pain relief.
+You can find more examples at CFAH.org, but ice packs are typically recommended to reduce swelling and inflammation, especially as a first-aid measure.
 Hot baths are more helpful for deeper (and older) injuries.
 If you’re not sure, do check with your therapist or doctor and follow their recommendations.

 By Dakota Murphey, former-office worker and now freelance journalist working with Corrigo Design, the UK’s innovative back care chair specialist.